+1 (858) 869-1250

 Areas of focus include:

 Prior to founding Torrey Pines Law Group, he led the Life Sciences Practice of a large law firm.
-He has also worked in academics where he handled all legal affairs for the research department of a major American university.
-He was also chief legal counsel to a private research foundation where he advised the board regarding complex corporate governance matters.
-For many years, Kevin was recognized nationally for his law practice by The Best Lawyers in America.
+He also worked in academics where he handled all legal affairs for the research department of a major American university.
+He was also chief legal counsel to a private research foundation where he advised the Board regarding complex corporate governance matters.
+For many years, Kevin was recognized nationally for his law practice by The Best Lawyers in America®.

 Prior to becoming a patent attorney, Kevin was a biochemist in both academics and industry.
-He has also been an academic advisor to entrepreneurship centers at the University of Pennsylvania and Washington University in St. Louis.
-Kevin taught a Biotechnology Law intersession course at Washington University School of Law where he was an adjunct professor.
+He was also an academic advisor to entrepreneurship centers at the University of Pennsylvania and Washington University in St. Louis.
+Kevin was an Adjunct Professor at Washington University School of Law where he taught a Biotechnology Law intersession course.

-Outside his law practice, Kevin's interests include mountaineering and hiking the California backcountry.
-What he is most passionate about, however, is spending time outdoors every day with his daughter, family, and friends.
+Outside his law practice, Kevin enjoys mountaineering and hiking the California backcountry.
+What he loves most, however, is spending time outdoors every day with his daughter, family, and friends.